HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### Explicit dimensions

-The most straightforward way to avoid layout shifts is to reserve space for content by setting explicit height and width attributes.
+The most straightforward way to avoid layout shifts is to reserve space for content by setting dimensions, for example using `height` and `width` attributes on images.

 {{ figure_markup(
   content="72%",